-The table on the following page summarizes the Statement of Revenues, Expenses and Changes in Fund Net Assets for the Enterprise Fund of the Authority for the five Fiscal Years ended June 30, 2010.
+The table on the following page summarizes the Statement of Revenues, Expenses and Changes in Fund Net Assets for the Enterprise Fund of the Authority for the five Fiscal Years ended June 30, 2011.
 The summary statements are presented in accordance with generally accepted accounting principles ("GAAP").
-Data for the Fiscal Years ended June 30, 2006 through June 30, 2010 is excerpted from the audited financial statements of the Authority and is qualified in its entirety by reference to such statements, including the notes thereto.
+Data for the Fiscal Years ended June 30, 2007 through June 30, 2010 is excerpted from the audited financial statements of the Authority and is qualified in its entirety by reference to such statements, including the notes thereto.
+Data for the Fiscal Year ended June 30, 2011 are preliminary and unaudited.
 For the audited financial statements of the Authority for the Fiscal Year ended June 30, 2010, see Appendix B - "Audited Financial Statements of the Santa Clara Valley Transportation Authority for Fiscal Year Ended June 30, 2010."
 Totals may not add due to independent rounding.